 This is a healthier pumpkin bread because it's made with less sugar than most loaf cakes of this size, which would have at least 200 grams (1 cup) of sugar.
 Reducing the sugar by 50 grams (¼ cup) allows us to make this recipe a little healthier, without impacting the texture of the bread or how moist it is.
 This is another example to show that baking with less sugar is possible, just like with these blueberry bran muffins and these hearty apple blackberry muffins.

 This eggless pumpkin bread makes a flavourful loaf that makes great toast in the morning.
 I also like to slice the whole loaf and then freeze it.
 Then you can pull out a slice when you want it and toast it in your toaster.
-If you want to use maple syrup instead of the sugar, make this maple pumpkin bread.
+If you want to use maple syrup instead of the sugar, try this pumpkin bread with maple syrup.

 - In a large bowl, combine the canned pumpkin with the sugar.
 Whisk in the oil.